kkosiba/ecommerce-backend/README.md

 This project is built using Django REST Framework to provide the backend API, which is consumed by the React frontend.
 All API calls are made via [axios](https://github.com/axios/axios).

-The deployed version is available at ...
-(TO DO...)
+The deployed version is available at ....

 Features
 --------
-1. Products are fetched from the products API endpoint available at `localhost:8000/api/products/`.
+1. Products are fetched from the products API endpoint available at `/api/products/`.
 2. Simple newsletter functionality: superuser can view the list of all subscribers in Django admin panel; any visitor can subscribe.
-The relevant API endpoint is available at `localhost:8000/api/newsletter/`.
+The relevant API endpoint is available at `/api/newsletter/`.
 3. Fully operational shopping cart: adding & removing products, incrementing/decrementing quantity of an item in cart (limited by stock availibility), clearing cart.
-4. Four-step checkout process: selection of invoice and/or shipping addresses, delivery method, payment method (currently only PayPal), finalizing order.
+4. Four-step checkout process: selection of shipping addresses, delivery method, payment method (currently only PayPal supported via [PayPal's sandbox](https://developer.paypal.com/developer/accounts/)), finalizing order.
-4. Payments processed via [PayPal's sandbox](https://developer.paypal.com/developer/accounts/).

 Dummy buyer account for testing has credentials:

-`(login, password): (ecommerce.paypal.test@gmail.com, ecommercetest)`
+`(login, password): (ecommerce.paypal.test1@gmail.com, ecommercetest)`

 Once the payment goes through it is being POSTed to `localhost:8000/api/orders/` API endpoint for further processing.
 At the same time, cart is cleared and invoice is displayed.